Julio Jorge Nelson: Biography

-Soon after, on Radio Callao, opened in January of that year, the announcer Carlos Enrique Cecchetti began broadcasting a program fully devoted to Gardel, Jorge Julio Nelson continued that program beginning in 1936, inaugurating the show "El Bronce que Sonríe" (the smiling bronze).
+Soon after, on Radio Callao, opened in January of that year, the announcer Carlos Enrique Cecchetti began broadcasting a program fully devoted to Gardel.
+Nelson continued that program beginning in 1936, inaugurating the show "El Bronce que Sonríe" ("The smiling bronze").
 This program moved in 1944 to Radio Mitre.
 Each daily program started with this saying: "Through time and distance his name endures as the truest symbol of our arts.
 Carlos Gardel, the smiling bronze."
-Nelson did not forget the morbid touch necessary for the creation of any myth, and after the repatriation of the remains of Carlos Gardel from Colombia on February 5, 1936, Nelson broadcast a program from his tomb in the Chacarita Cemetery.
+Gardel's remains were returned from Colombia on 5 February 1936.
+Nelson broadcast a program from Gardel's gravesite in Chacarita Cemetery.

 Another day radio program which gave Nelson great popularity was "El Exito de Cada Orquesta" (The Success of Every Orchestra), which was broadcast from Radio Callao (the station that also directed "La Pandilla Corazón") and then transferred to Radio Mitre and finally Radio Rivadavia.
 Knowing the value of ritual formulae, Nelson concluded each program with the same farewell: "See you tomorrow, if God permits."
-It was not at all formally religious, but that sounded humble and devotional.
 Both programs remained stubbornly on the air long after radio stations had started to thin out their tango programming.

-In 1936, he married Margarita Ibarrola Isaurralde when she was 17, but split in 1945, leaving his 7-year-old son, Julio Carlos, (Cachito) with the boy's paternal grandparents.
-The child clung to his grandfather and refused to let go.
-Margarita emigrated to Brazil, where she married a German and had two children with him: Susana Carolina and Guillermo Federico Müller, but again separated.
+In 1936, he married Margarita Ibarrola Isaurralde when she was 17, but they separated in 1945, leaving his 7-year-old son, Julio Carlos (nicknamed "Cachito") with the boy's paternal grandparents.
+Margarita migrated to Brazil, where she married a German and had two children with him but again separated.
 Eventually all contact was lost.

 Julio then married Susana Carballo in 1951; she was a female tango singer known as Susana Ocampo.
 That marriage lasted only a year and half.
 They separated then, but no formal divorce.
-After the death of Julio Jorge Nelson, Susana thus became his heir.
+After Nelson's death, Susana became his heir.